couchbaselabs/docs-ng/content/sync-gateway/sg-3100-channels.markdown

 You do not need to register or preassign channels.
 Channels come into existence as documents are assigned to them.
 Channels with no documents assigned to them are empty.

-Valid channel names consist of Unicode letters (A&ndash;Z, a&ndash;z), digits (0&ndash;9), and ".", "_", and "-" characters.
+Valid channel names consist of text letters \[A&ndash;Z, a&ndash;z], digits [0&ndash;9], and a few special characters \[= + / . , _ @] .
 The empty string is not allowed.
 The special channel name `*` denotes all channels.
 Channel names are compared literally—the comparison is case and diacritical sensitive.

 ### Mapping documents to channels